vjansari/bio165_final_project/README.md

 ### **`experiments`**
 Contains ipynb files with all analysis code
 1. _Dimension_Reduction.ipynb_ contains all code for dimension reduction analyses, including UMAP and PCA
+2. _Differential_Expression.ipynb_ contains all code for differential expression analyses and gene ontology analysis

 ### **`data`**
 Contains raw RNA-Seq data that was used in this analysis.
 Two files are present: